Interface FormInputBuilderApi

 createFilterBuilder

 Creates newFilterBuilderUserEntryinput (context parameter).
-This input parameter enables the user to build a filter for a table of objects of the type defined by thetypeCodeparameter.It is rendered as a filter builder widget allowing to construct a filter (e.g., to define filter for Products, set the
+This input parameter enables the user to build a filter for a table of objects of the type defined by thetypeCodeparameter.It is rendered as a filter builder widget allowing to construct a filter (for example, to define a filter for Products, set the

 typeCodetoP).Example:

-The filter input is rendered as follows:if (api.isInputGenerationExecution()) { return api.inputBuilderFactory() .createFilterBuilder("FilterBuilder", "P") .setLabel("Set a product filter") .getInput() } else { input.FilterBuilder }
+The filter input is rendered as follows:form.createFilterBuilder("FilterBuilder", "P") .setLabel("Set a product filter") .buildFormInput()

 - Parameters:

-paramName- Name of the user entry parameter.typeCode- Type code string of the type of the object for which the filter is set.
+paramName- Name of the input parameter.
+Use a stable camelCase identifier; this is the stored input name, not the display label.typeCode- Type code string of the type of the object for which the filter is set.
 Currently, the supported type codes are "P" (Product data) and "C" (Customer data).- Returns:

 - Filter input builder.